stellar/stellar-core/src/scp/readme.md

 # SCP (Stellar Consensus Protocol)

-The SCP subsystem is an abstract implementation of SCP, a protocol for federated byzantine consensus, intended to drive a distributed system built around the "replicated state machine" formalism.
+The SCP subsystem is an abstract implementation of SCP, a protocol for federated byzantine agreement, intended to drive a distributed system built around the "replicated state machine" formalism.
 SCP is defined without reference to any particular interpretation of the concepts of "slot" or "value", nor any particular network communication system or replicated state machine.